gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classPolarSplineFEMPoissonLikeAssembler.md

 * [**GridR**](structGridR.md) The radial grid type.
 * [**GridR**](structGridR.md) The poloidal grid type.
 * [**PolarBSplinesRTheta**](structPolarBSplinesRTheta.md) The type of the 2D polar B-splines (on the coordinate system \((r,\theta)\) including B-splines which traverse the O point).
-* `SplineRThetaEvaluatorNullBound` The type of the 2D (cross-product) spline evaluator.
 * `QDimRMesh` The radial quadrature grid type.
 * `QDimThetaMesh` The poloidal quadrature grid type.
 * `IdxRangeFull` The full index range of \(\phi\) including any batch dimensions.